tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 2003; Reimer et al., 2015).
 Presenting energy information in absolute units (e.g., kWh) provides a clear reference class, potentially enhancing comprehension.

+The concept of cognitive fit posits that performance improves when the information presentation format aligns with the task requirements (Vessey, 1991), and that such an alignment can reduce cognitive load and enhance accuracy in planning (Shah & Freedman, 2011).
+For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading (Canfield et al., 2017).
+However, the effectiveness of the format varies with the type of information and individual differences, such as energy literacy, which significantly impacts comprehension and conservation intent.
+Moreover, the unit in which numerical information is presented influences how decision-makers evaluate and choose between options, with default units increasing value sensitivity (Herberz et al., 2020).
+In the context of energy, presenting information in terms of multiple translations can increase preference for options aligned with activated objectives, such as pro-environmental values (Ungemach et al., 2018).
+Furthermore, mental accounting mechanisms, where individuals create mental budgets linking specific consumption acts to specific payments, significantly impact energy decisions and behaviors (Hahnel et al., 2020).

+Evidence from research on energy consumption feedback, normative comparisons, and eco-feedback platforms suggests that comprehensible and contextually meaningful data presentations can improve users’ ability to plan reductions, especially when these formats are integrated into daily routines (Canfield et al., 2017; Fischer, 2008; Kim et al., 2022;
+Schwartz et al., 2015).
+Furthermore, temporal and monetary frames have been shown to alter decision quality, with monthly costs or absolute consumption levels often encouraging more energy-efficient intentions than abstract annual or percentage-based metrics (Gill et al., 2022;
+Larrick & Soll, 2008).
+In this context, tailoring reference classes to align with intuitive cognitive processes can help bridge the gap between aggregate reduction goals and targeted, appliance-specific conservation strategies.

 Furthermore, research suggests that natural frequencies and absolute numbers are generally easier for individuals to understand compared to